 It’s safe to say, Nike didn’t fool around with the creation of Zoom Freak 2 as noticeable upgrades were felt across the whole performance board; improved overall fit with better weight distribution, added forefoot Zoom Air unit, a tad bit more aggressive traction (still not perfect), stronger lockdown and more premium materials.
 All of that comes at the same price point as the debut model from last year ($120).
 That’s something you can’t ignore or beat if you’re looking for an upgrade from the Freak 1.

 The Nike Zoom Freak 2 is a solid performer which you should definitely consider against its rivals (Kyrie 7, PG4).
-But that absence of Zoom Air unit in the heel is what keeps them from being the best one out of three.
+But that absence of the Zoom Air unit in the heel is what keeps them from being the best one out of three.